 Beginner balls aren’t used to play for a long time period, which means you should progress towards the next level: intermediate with proper learning.
 You should play with these balls for a couple of months or up to when you have the mind to switch to the next standard.

-High Altitude Tennis Balls
+What is High Altitude & Why it has different Tennis Balls

-It is manufactured from high quality felt material, especially to solve problems of high altitude and to provide smooth gameplay.
+The balls are manufactured from high quality felt material, especially to solve problems of high altitude and to provide smooth gameplay.

 Best Tennis Ball Brand